-The things I will be writing about here is mind blowing – and very new.
+The things I will be writing about here are mind-blowing – and very new.
 I am excited about this information for a lot of reasons but the most important for horse owners is that lectins are, for the most part, not good.
-For example, about 5 and 6 years ago a Nobel prize was awarded for research of lectins as a cause for making insulin ineffective.
+For example, about 5 and 6 years ago a Nobel prize was awarded for research on lectins as a cause for making insulin ineffective.
 Can anyone say insulin resistance (again)?

 Lectin is a new word for many of you but scientists have known about them for a while.
 A lectin is a protein made by plants.
 OK so far?
 Let’s start by telling you what lectins do.

 We all know about the immune system within ourselves that defend against attacks by bacteria, viruses and other bugs trying to take over our bodies but did you know that plants also have a system to prevent attacks?
 Further, did you know that many plants do not want to be eaten?
 This especially applies to their “babies” or what we non-botanists call seeds.
 During the 100,000 to 200,000 years humans have been Homo sapiens (modern humans), and I assume horses too, we have learned to live with certain plants willing to become our food without the predator becoming sick or dying from them.
 This is usually because of a win-win relationship.
 For instance, the horse eats the grass and then defecates on the grass which in turn fertilizes the grass to help it grow.
 In addition, as they walk they knock off the seed heads and carry them on their wet legs which helps to spread the seeds.